 All of our team are working from home and it remains very firmly business as usual in terms of our service to you.
 Our planners and planning lawyers can be contacted via the usual office telephone numbers, mobile numbers and email.
 We also have available appropriate equipment and platforms to engage remotely with all clients.
 We will otherwise be pleased to assist you with any issues you may encounter during this period.

-In the meantime, if you have any questions or need assistance with any new planning / development projects, then please do not hesitate the Planning Team.
+In the meantime, if you have any questions or need assistance with any new planning/development projects, then please do not hesitate to contact the Planning Team.